hieunguyen83/mazda_data_scraper/README.md

 # mazda_data_scraper
 """
 ETL all data from a pdf file
-- Extract data from each page, taking 3 seconds to extract one page. for 720 pages will take 36 minutes.
+- Extract data from each page.
 Data type:
     + text
     + table
     + detail small images
     + overview image
 - Transform data:
+    + table data from pdf --> dataframes
-    + remove dot line in each index page for readable
+    + for readability: remove dot line in each index page, replace unicode text with icon

 - Load add extracted data to JSON file: mazda_data.jsonl & all extracted images saved to images folder